FIVE MOST SURPRISING FINDS

 Vietnam War Combat Death Disparity (1965)

-In 1965, Black soldiers constituted 11% of the total military force in Vietnam but suffered 24% of Army combat deaths (Department of Defense Statistics, 1965, cited in Terry, Bloods, 1984, p.
+In 1965, Black soldiers made up 11% of the total military force in Vietnam but suffered 24% of Army combat deaths (Department of Defense Statistics, 1965, cited in Terry, Bloods, 1984, p.
 11).
-This was not an accident of deployment logistics.
+This was not a scheduling accident.
 It was a system.

-Wallace Terry, the journalist who spent two years in Vietnam interviewing Black soldiers for his landmark book, documented a reality that the mainstream narrative has largely erased.
-These men fought a two-front war:
+Wallace Terry, the journalist who spent two years in Vietnam interviewing Black soldiers for his landmark book, documented a reality the mainstream narrative has largely erased.
+These men fought a two-front war.

 “I’m fighting for my country and my country doesn’t even like me.
 But I went ahead and did it anyway, because that’s what men do.
 You don’t quit because the deal isn’t fair.
 You perform.”